quantmind/pulsar/README.rst

 Design
 =============
-Pulsar internals are based on `actors primitive`_.
-Actors are the atoms of pulsar's concurrent computation,they do not share state between them, communication is achieved via asynchronous inter-process message passing, implemented using the standard python socket library.
+Pulsar internals are based on `actors primitive`_. ``Actors`` are the *atoms* of pulsar's concurrent computation, they do not share state between them, communication is achieved via asynchronous inter-process message passing, implemented using the standard python socket library.

 Two special classes of actors are the ``Arbiter``, used as a singletone, and the ``Monitor``, a manager of several actors performing similar functions.
+The Arbiter runs the main eventloop and it controls the life of all actors.
+Monitors manage group of actors performing similar functions, You can think of them as a pool of actors.

 More information about design and philosophy in the documentations.